Making A Safe Home For You And Your Growing Family

 Check the temperature of your water at home.
 If you are able to set your hot water thermostat it should be at 60 degrees.
 Higher than this and there is a risk of scalds.

 - During pregnancy too hot bath water can cause overheating, dehydration and may make you feel faint.

+v3 — Check the temperature of your water at home.
+If you are able to set your hot water thermostat it should be at 60 degrees.
+Higher than this and there is a risk of scalds.

+- During pregnancy bath water that is too hot can cause overheating, dehydration and may make you feel faint.